jpaulm/drawfbp/README.md

 (see https://stackoverflow.com/questions/28189137/windows-establish-file-association-to-batch-file )

-Now enter a call to `draw.bat` in DOS, followed by the name of the `.drw` file, e.g.

-    <folder containing DrawFBP on your machine>\drawfbp.bat C:\Users\bobco\drawfbp\diagrams\CheckShowTextCsharp.drw

-Now, dear reader, if you can figure out how to associate either the `.jar` file or the `.bat` file with the filtype `.drw`, I would appreciate it if you would let me know!

 -->

+You can also call the `draw.bat` function directly in DOS as e.g.

+     <folder containing DrawFBP on your machine>\draw.bat <name of .drw file>

 **Note:**  `fbp.json` in `docs` does not download correctly:  please do a copy and paste from https://github.com/jpaulm/drawfbp/blob/master/docs/fbp.json (current version thanks to Henri Bergius of NoFlo).